Requirements for Participation in Experiential Education

 We encourage you to visit the University Health Centre to ensure that your immunization requirements are met.
 For more information on how to arrange an appointment, location, associated costs and where to find your current immunization records, please visit the UHC’s Health Faculty Immunizations webpage.

-Regardless of whether you visit the UHC to complete your immunization review, ALL STUDENTS will need to have a health care professional review your immunization history and complete the Faculty Immunization Clearance Form 2019-2020 as proof this requirement has been met.
-Your completed form is due to the Student Services Office by: January 6, 2020
+Regardless of whether you visit the UHC to complete your immunization review, ALL STUDENTS will need to have a health care professional review your immunization history and complete the Faculty Immunization Clearance Form as proof this requirement has been met.
+Your completed form is due to the Student Services Office by: January 8, 2021.
+The form must be signed and stamped by the healthcare provider once you’re received all of your immunizations.

 Note - If you have not had the pertussis (dTap) vaccine since turning 18, you will need to obtain another dose of the vaccine immediately.
 Only those individuals who have been vaccinated against pertussis after turning 18 are exempt from requiring another dose.